 Resources on Job Analysis

 - Job Hazard Analysis.
 OSHA Publication 3071, (Revised 2002).
 Explains what a job hazard analysis is and offers guidelines to help conduct your own step-by-step analysis.

 - Easy Ergonomics: A Practical Approach for Improving the Workplace.
 California Department of Industrial Relations (Cal/OSHA), (1999).

 - Assessment Tools.
 Department of Defense (DoD) Environment, Safety and Occupational Health Network and Information Exchange (DENIX), Ergonomics Working Group.
 Provides links to assessment tools and prevention strategies developed by the DOD Ergonomics Working Group.

 - Manual Handling.
 Health and Safety Executive (HSE).
 Contains tools to help employers analyze lifting, carrying and team handling, repetitive upper limb tasks and pushing and pulling.

 - Analysis Methods and Tools for Ergonomists.
 Thomas E. Bernard, University of Southern Florida, College of Public Health.
 Provides a suite of advanced tools, which may require outside training or direction or use by an experienced practitioner.

 - Liberty Mutual Manual Materials Handling Tables (PDF).
 Liberty Mutual Research Institute for Safety, (2012).
 These tables present information about the percentages of men and women capable of performing manual material handling tasks without overexertion.

 - Evaluation Tools.
-Washington State Department of Labor and Industries.
-Provides links for evaluation tools.
+Provides links for some useful evaluation tools.

 - Health Hazard Evaluations.
 National Institute for Occupational Safety and Health (NIOSH).
 NIOSH conducts investigations of possible health hazards in the workplace.
 This page allows a search for all NIOSH evaluations concerning ergonomics.